 - Having cardiovascular disease.

 - Being age 45 or older.

-- Having had a baby who weighed 9 pounds or more at birth.
+- Having had a baby weighing more than 9 pounds, or having had gestational diabetes.

 diabetes and blood sugar help

 When your usual stressbusters just aren't cutting it, turn to these expert-approved (and sometimes unexpected) methods to relax.